anandku06/ReactJs_Leveling/notes.md

  - vite.config.js -> vite configuration file

  ## Components in React
 - are independent & resuable bits of code.
 They serve the same purpose as JS functions, but work in isolation and return HTML.
 - make components just like decalaring functions in JS but the first letter of the name of the function should be capitalise.
+- after making the component, it is exported for other files usage and there, it is then imported
+    ```javascript
+        export default Component

+        import Component from './Component.jsx'
+    ```
+- after importing, it is then rendered by selecting the root id element from the HTML file
+- giving the component name as self-closing HTML tags